tensorflow/tfjs/demos/homepage/index.md

     <p class='intro-body mdl-typography--body-1'>
-      We would like to acknowledge Chi Zeng, David Farhi, Mahima Pushkarna, Lauren Hannah-Murphy, Minsuk (Brian) Kahng, James Wexler, Martin Wattenberg, Fernanda Viégas, Greg Corrado, Jeff Dean for their tremendous help, and Google Brain PAIR for providing support for the project.
+      We would like to acknowledge Chi Zeng, David Farhi, Mahima Pushkarna, Lauren Hannah-Murphy, Minsuk (Brian) Kahng, James Wexler, Martin Wattenberg, Fernanda Viégas, Greg Corrado, Jeff Dean for their tremendous help, and the Google Brain team for providing support for the project.
     </p>
   </div>
   <div class="mdl-layout-spacer mdl-cell--hide-tablet mdl-cell--hide-phone"></div>